DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

 1. On the left hand menu, select **Open Blue Ocean**.

-2. Select **zalenium-pipeline**.

-3. A pop-up will appear telling you that the job has not been run.
+2. A pop-up will appear telling you that the job has not been run.
 Press the **Run** button.

 ![](images/run.png)

-4. Refresh the page and you should see the first run of your Pipeline running.If you click on the job then you will see a visualisation of your Pipeline.
+3. Refresh the page and you should see the first run of your Pipeline running.If you click on the job then you will see a visualisation of your Pipeline.

 ![](images/blueOcean1.png)